Last updated: 01/10/2021 | Estimated Reading Time: 5 minutes

-As for buildings insurance, the premium you pay is heavily dependent on the rebuild value of your home, and if your home is located in an area that is prone to flooding.
+As for buildings insurance, the monthly premiums you pay are heavily dependent on the rebuild value of your home, and if your home is located in an area that is prone to flooding.

 In order to bring the cost of your premium down, you can try the following:

-- Shop around to find the best deal, try using our home insurance comparison tool to get quotes
+- Shop around to find the best deal, try using our home insurance comparison tool to find cheap quotes

 - Purchase both forms of insurance from the same insurer so that you get a discount